bmw-ece-ntust/internship/During Internship/5G FAPI Functions/nfapi_nr_crc_indication_t.md

 # oai_nfapi_crc_indication
+Prepares a CRC indication message by setting necessary header fields and then sends the message using the nfapi_pnf_p7_crc_ind function.
+It ensures the message is correctly formatted with a physical layer ID and message ID before transmission.
 ```
 int oai_nfapi_crc_indication(nfapi_crc_indication_t *crc_ind) {
   crc_ind->header.phy_id = 1; // HACK TODO FIXME - need to pass this around!!!!